 They are scrumptious friends.
 Let’s talk about what you’re going to need to make them.

-One last tip, make sure you get green beans that are a little fuller.
+GREEN BEANS: When roasting green beans, you will need fresh green beans.
+Frozen or canned will not work.
+Simply trim the ends and you’re good to go.
+Des Tip: Make sure you get green beans that are a little fuller.
 The first batch I made the beans were pretty skinny and I found that the really skinny green beans didn’t take well to roasting.
 They just kind of shriveled.
-The second time around, I picked up one of the bags of the already trimmed green beans in the produce section, they were much fuller and held up much better to roasting.

 OIL: Because you’ll be roasting the beans at a higher temperature, be sure to use a neutral oil with a higher smoke point like canola, vegetable or avocado oil.
 Save your extra virgin olive oil for other recipes like garlic vinaigrette.